pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 is a fully managed data security and data privacy service that uses `machine learning` and pattern matching to help you discover, monitor, and protect sensitive data in your AWS environment.
 Macie automates the discovery of sensitive data, such as `personally identifiable information (PII)` and financial data, to provide you with a better understanding of the data that your organization stores in Amazon S3.
 Amazon Macie `only supports S3 as a data source`.

-## Amazon Route 53

-### Types of health checks:
-1. `Health checks that monitor an endpoint` – You can configure a health check that monitors an endpoint that you specify either by IP address or by domain name.
-At regular intervals that you specify, Route 53 submits automated requests over the internet to your application, server, or other resources to verify that it’s reachable, available, and functional.
-Optionally, you can configure the health check to make requests similar to those that your users make, such as requesting a web page from a specific URL.
-1. `Health checks that monitor other health checks` (calculated health checks) – You can create a health check that monitors whether Route 53 considers other health checks healthy or unhealthy.
-One situation where this might be useful is when you have multiple resources that perform the same function, such as multiple web servers, and your chief concern is whether some minimum number of your resources are healthy.
-You can create a  health check for each resource without configuring notifications for those health checks.
-Then you can create a health check that monitors the status of the other health checks, and that notifies you only when the number of available web resources drops below a specified threshold.
-1. `Health checks that monitor CloudWatch alarms` – You can create CloudWatch alarms that monitor the status of CloudWatch metrics, such as the number of throttled read events for an Amazon DynamoDB database or the number of Elastic Load Balancing hosts that are considered healthy.
-After you create an alarm, you can create a health check that monitors the same data stream that CloudWatch monitors for the alarm.

-### “Evaluate Target Health”
-You need to set the “Evaluate Target Health” `flag` to `true` on Route 53.
-This way, Route 53 will check both ALB entry to ensure that your ALBs are responding.

-## Access Analyzer
-helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
-This lets you identify unintended access to your resources and data, which is a security risk.
-Access Analyzer identifies resources shared with external principals by using logic-based reasoning to analyze the resource-based policies in your AWS environment.
-For each instance of a resource shared outside of your account, Access Analyzer generates a finding.

-## 👀
-You can allow IAM users or roles in one AWS account to use a customer master key (CMK) in a different AWS account.
-You can add these permissions when you create the CMK or change the permissions for an existing CMK.

-`To permit the usage of a CMK to users and roles in another account, you must use two different types of policies`:

-1. The key policy for the CMK must give the external account (or users and roles in the external account) permission to use the CMK.
-The key policy is in the account that owns the CMK.
-2. IAM policies in the external account must delegate the key policy permissions to its users and roles.
-These policies are set in the external account and give permissions to users and roles in that account.

-The cfn-signal helper script signals AWS CloudFormation to indicate whether Amazon EC2 instances have been successfully created or updated.
-If you install and configure software applications on instances, you can signal AWS CloudFormation when those software applications are ready.

-You use the cfn-signal script in conjunction with a CreationPolicy or an Auto Scaling group with a WaitOnResourceSignals update policy.
-When AWS CloudFormation creates or updates resources with those policies, it suspends work on the stack until the resource receives the requisite number of signals or until the timeout period is exceeded.
-For each valid signal that AWS CloudFormation receives, AWS CloudFormation publishes the signals to the stack events so that you track each signal.

-## `👀` `*Q` Collect information about the service costs of each developer
-- The AWS-generated _tag_ `createdBy` defines and applies to supported AWS resources for cost allocation purposes.
-To use the AWS-generated tags, a management account owner must activate it in the Billing and Cost Management console.
-When a management account owner activates the tag, it is also activated for all member accounts.
-- `Cost Explorer` is a tool that enables you to view and `analyze your costs and usage`.
-You can explore your usage and costs using the main graph, the Cost Explorer cost and usage reports, or the Cost Explorer RI reports.

-AWS Cost Explorer provides the following prebuilt reports:

-– EC2 `RI Utilization %` offers relevant data to identify and act on opportunities to increase your Reserved Instance usage efficiency.
-It’s calculated by dividing Reserved Instance used hours by total Reserved Instance purchased hours.

-– EC2 `RI Coverage %` shows how much of your overall instance usage is covered by Reserved Instances.
-This lets you make informed decisions about when to purchase or modify a Reserved Instance to ensure maximum coverage.
-It’s calculated by dividing Reserved Instance used hours by total EC2 On-Demand and Reserved Instance hours.

 ## 👀 Run Command

 ## `👀`[EC2Rescue](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-ec2rescue.html)